datainsightat/datainsight.github.io/pages/de/gcp/de_exam_questions_2.md

 <hr>

-#115 You use a dataet in BigQuery for analysis.
+##115 You use a dataset in BigQuery for analysis.
 You want to provide third-party companies with accesss to the same dataest.
 You need to keep  the costs of data sharing low and ensure that thedata is current.
 Which solution should you choose?

 * Use Analytics Hub to control data access, and provide third party companies with access to the dataset

 <hr>

-#116 Your company is in the process of migrating its on-premis data warehousing solutions to BigQuery.
+##116 Your company is in the process of migrating its on-premis data warehousing solutions to BigQuery.
 The exisitng  data warehouse uses trigger-based change data capture (CDC) to apply updates from multiple transactional datanase sources on a daily basis.
 With BigQuery, your company hopes to improve its handling of CDC so that changes to the source systems are available to query in BigQuery in near-real time using log-nased CDC streams, wjile also optimizing for the performane of applying changes to the data warehouse.
 Which two steps should they take to ensure that changes are available in the Big Query reporting table with minimal latency while reducing compute overhead?

 * Insert each new CDC record and corresponding operation type to a staging table in real time.
 * Periodically use a DML MERGE to perform several DML INESRT, UPDATE, and DELETTE operations at the same time on the reporting table.